dojo/meta/documents/Committer-Workflow.md

 ### Branching

 As a committer, you can use your own fork of a repository to issue your pull requests, or create a feature or issue branch off of master for your work in progress and issuing a Pull Request.
+It is recommend that committers create a branch on the main repo, as it makes it easier to collaborate with other team members.

 You should either name your branch to start with `feature-` or `issue-`.

 ## Accepting a Pull Request

+### Reviewing

+When reviewing a PR, make any comments on the PR you feel need to be addressed.
+When you feel your comments have been resolved, you should comment on the PR with a 👍.
+If you raised the PR and the maintainer has provided you with a 👍, you can feel free to merge the PR as below.

+If unsure, when and how to merge, coordinate with the maintainer.

 ### Using GitHub